mayankk2308/kryptonite/README.md

 1. When booting the system, press and hold **OPTION** key, then select the **Kryptonite** boot disk.
 1. This will launch another boot menu where you can select your macOS boot drive.
 Booting from here will patch the system in memory.

-### Key Notes
+### Post-Install
-The kernel extensions are automatically disabled on untested/beta versions of macOS.
+1. The kernel extensions are automatically disabled on untested/beta versions of macOS.
 To enable them, follow [these instructions](https://github.com/mayankk2308/kryptonite#beta-versions-of-macos).
+2. If you want to boot directly into macOS without requiring to select the boot disk on every startup, follow [these steps](https://github.com/mayankk2308/kryptonite#automatically-booting-macos-via-kryptonite).

 ## Uninstallation
 Uninstalling **Kryptonite** is very straightforward: